 I find that the landlord is entitled to an Order of Possession effective two days after service on the tenant.
-This order must be served on the tenant and may be filed in the Supreme Court and enforced as an order of that Court.
+This order must be served on the tenants and may be filed in the Supreme Court and enforced as an order of that Court.

-I find that the landlord is entitled to monetary compensation pursuant to Section 67 and therefore grant a monetary order in the amount of \$438.00 comprised of rent owed.
+I find that the landlord is entitled to monetary compensation pursuant to Section 67 and therefore grant a monetary order in the amount of \$2,070.00 rent owed.

-This order must be served on the tenant and may be filed in the Provincial Court (Small Claims) and enforced as an order of that Court.
+This order must be served on the tenants and may be filed in the Provincial Court (Small Claims) and enforced as an order of that Court.